Where is the death zone of Mt Everest

 To find out more about this tour, click this link: Everest Base Camp Heli-Trek

 Similar trips you may like:

 Everything has its dark side, so does Mt Everest.
-Rainbow Valley and Death zone are two dark sides of Everest.
+Rainbow Valley and Death Zone are two dark sides of Everest.
 Thinking too much about these can lower your motivation and mentality.
 It will keep you forever away from the most satisfying achievement.
 Rather accept the fact and prepare well both mentally and physically.
 Rainbow Valley has been there ever since.

 Until now, many climbers have summited the peak by crossing the Rainbow Valley, so you can.
 If you are good at climbing and have already climbed other peaks but not Everest.
 Surely, you are missing a hell of an adventure.
-Come and top the peak of Everest to know what are you missing out.
+Come and top the peak of Everest to know what you are missing out.

 If you want to go on a trek or an expedition, or you want to go on a helicopter tour, if you want to go on a Heli-trek, Marvel Adventure gives you all sorts of options.
-If you are here in Nepal and confused about the right tour and travel company.
+If you are in Nepal and confused about the right tour and travel company.
 Marvel Adventure is always there for you to make your trip wonderful.
-The only thing that is left to do is pick your mobile and book the trip.
+The only thing that is left to do is pick up your mobile and book the trip.